nuchs/toys/hangman/notes/notes3.md

 ## Part 3

 The next section I'm going to focus on is the selection of the secret for the game.
-There are two points of interest that I intend to address in this module are file io and using external crates.
+There are three points of interest that I intend to address in this module are file io, using external crates and integration tests.

 ## Module outline